D-I-L/pydgin-docker/README.md

 # pydgin-docker

 Install the [docker toolbox](https://www.docker.com/products/docker-toolbox).
-Notes for docker on MacOSX (assumes [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) is also installed):
+For docker on MacOSX you can use [docker-machine-nfs](https://github.com/adlogix/docker-machine-nfs) to use NFS (this avoids permission issues with mounted volumes):
 ```
 docker-machine create -d virtualbox --virtualbox-memory 8096 dev-nfs
 docker-machine-nfs dev-nfs